Trinity University: Quarry campus

+Development and expansion

-Trinity's growth continued under Ronald Calgaard, who followed Laurie's successor, Duncan Wimpress.
-Under Dr. Calgaard, the university implemented a number of changes to raise its profile.
-For example, Trinity transformed into a residential undergraduate school, requiring all freshmen to live on campus and cutting the number of master's programs offered from more than 20 to four.
-Also, Trinity decreased its student population from about 3,300 to 3,000 (and eventually to 2,700), increased merit scholarships, increased the focus on national student recruitment, and began scheduling a strong series of speakers and cultural events open to the public.
+Trinity's development continued under Ronald Calgaard, who followed Laurie's successor, Duncan Wimpress, in 1979.
+Under Calgaard, the university implemented a number of changes.
+These included its transformation into a residential undergraduate school, the cutting the number of master's programs offered from more than 20 to 4, decreasing its student population from about 3,300 to 3,000 (and eventually to 2,700), increasing merit scholarships, placing a focus on national student recruitment, and creating a series of speakers and cultural events open to the public.

 Calgaard's successor, John R. Brazil, focused on replacing outdated campus buildings and improving the school's financial resources.
 The "Campaign for Trinity University", which launched in September 2005, sought to raise US$200 million for a variety of purposes.
 At its conclusion on September 25, 2009, the campaign raised $205.9 million, surpassing the original goal.
-Dr. Brazil served as Trinity's president through January 2010.
+Brazil served as Trinity's president through January 2010.
 Upon announcement of his retirement, the board of trustees awarded him its Distinguished Service Award, Trinity's most prestigious honor.

 Dennis A. Ahlburg served as president from January 2010 to January 2015.
 During Ahlburg's presidency, Trinity developed and executed a strategic plan to shape the future of the university.
 Academically, Trinity refined its curriculum to further define a liberal arts education, developed an entrepreneurship program, and realigned the business program.
 Trinity also refocused its marketing to raise the university's national profile.
 Finally, under Ahlburg, Trinity built the Center for Sciences and Innovation, which modernized and combined science facilities to ease collaboration across disciplines.

 Danny J. Anderson, a Latin American literature scholar and dean of the College of Liberal Arts and Sciences at the University of Kansas, succeeded Ahlburg as president in May 2015, serving until May 31, 2022.
 During his tenure, improvements included the construction of Dicke Hall, home for Humanities studies; transformation of the Halsell Center into a modern learning environment, and creation of the Michael Neidorff School of Business, an AACSB-accredited undergraduate business school.
-The school was named a National Historic District during Anderson's tenure.
-Anderson also implemented several initiatives aimed at increasing the school's inclusivity, and by the end of his term 40% of Trinity's student body came from underrepresented backgrounds.
+The school was named a National Historic Landmark District during Anderson's tenure.
+Anderson also implemented several initiatives aimed at increasing the school's inclusivity and by the end of his term 40% of Trinity's student body came from underrepresented backgrounds.

-Vanessa Beasley, former vice provost for academic affairs, dean of residential faculty, and associate professor of communication studies at Vanderbilt University was named as Anderson's successor on May 31, 2022.
-She will be the first female to lead Trinity and will begin her term at the beginning of the 2022–23 school year.
-Megan Mustain, provost and vice president for Academic Affairs, will act as interim University president until then.
+Vanessa Beasley, former vice provost for academic affairs, dean of residential faculty, and associate professor of communication studies at Vanderbilt University was named Anderson's successor on May 31, 2022.
+Megan Mustain, provost and vice president for academic affairs, was interim president until Beasley began her tenure.
+She is the first woman to lead Trinity and began her term at the beginning of the 2022–23 school year.